krista-software/krista-outlook-3.0/outlook3/src/main/resources/docs/pages/authentication.md

 **Solutions**:
 1. Verify all credentials are correct
 2. Check if client secret has expired
-3. Ensure tenant ID matches your Azure AD tenant
+3. Ensure tenant ID matches your Microsoft Entra ID tenant
 4. Regenerate client secret if necessary

 #### Insufficient Permissions